Way of the Peaceful Warrior

-Way of the Peaceful Warrior is a part-fictional, part-autobiographical book based upon the early life of the author Dan Millman.
+Way of the Peaceful Warrior is a part-fictional, part-autobiographical book based on the early life of the author Dan Millman.
 The book has been a bestseller in many countries since its first publication in 1980.
-The book initially had only modest sales, before Hal Kramer came out of retirement to republish the book, from the H. J. Kramer imprint of New World Library.
+The book initially had only modest sales before Hal Kramer came out of retirement to republish the book from the H. J. Kramer imprint of New World Library.

 In early 2006, a film based on the novel, Peaceful Warrior, was released.

 Summary

 The story tells of a chance meeting with a service station attendant who becomes a spiritual teacher to the young gymnast, Dan Millman.
-The attendant, whom Millman names Socrates, becomes a father figure and teaches Millman how to become a "peaceful warrior".
+The attendant, whom Millman names Socrates, becomes a father figure and teaches Millman how to become a "peaceful warrior."

 Plot

-Dan is a world-class trampolining gymnast attending college at the University of California, Berkeley.
+Dan is a world-class trampoline gymnast attending college at the University of California, Berkeley.
 The story begins when Dan experiences a series of nightmares, where he is in a dark lane.
 In front of him is Death, about to claim his life, when an old man appears out of nowhere and confronts Death.
-One particular night, Dan heads out to an all night gas station, where he meets the same old man from his dreams.
+One particular night, Dan heads out to an all-night gas station, where he meets the same old man from his dreams.

 Dan, nervous, leaves immediately, but as he turns back, he sees the man standing on the roof.
-Surprised that he could move so quickly, Dan strikes up a conversation with the old man, and calls him Socrates.
-Dan begins to meet Socrates on a regular basis, and is interested in his philosophy.
+Surprised that he could move so quickly, Dan strikes up a conversation with the old man and calls him Socrates.
+Dan begins to meet Socrates on a regular basis and is interested in his philosophy.

 Socrates ridicules Dan, pointing out that he is trapped in the illusions created by his mind, causing Dan so much trouble.
-Dan keeps a diary and is surprised that his mind is so troubled, that he is used to it.
-Dan demands Socrates to teach him.
-Socrates begins his initiation, by showing Dan visions of his whole life; his purpose; the world and "re arranges" the young man's mind.
+Dan keeps a diary and is surprised that his mind is so troubled, but he is used to it.
+Dan demands that Socrates teach him.
+Socrates begins his initiation by showing Dan visions of his whole life; his purpose; the world, and "rearranges" the young man's mind.
 Socrates tells Dan that he should eliminate attachments and live in the present, but warns him that it would be a painful journey.
 Dan becomes besotted with Socrates's other protégée, a mysterious girl named Joy, who keeps turning up, unpredictably.